- PhD, Lancaster University - England (1997).

 Australian mathematical physicist Ian Enting, author of the Australian Mathematical Scences Institute book Twisted: The distorted mathematics of greenhouse denial, has analysed the book, describing it as being characterised by “half-truths and slanted misrepresentation” and “appalling hypocrisy”.

-Franks provides a list of publications in his CV, which is linked to from a profile page at the University of Tasmania.
+Franks provides a list of publications in his CV.

 “Stewart Franks,” Profile at The Conversation.
 Accessed April, 2012.